lgbrownjr/ser2bt-bridge/README.md

          1. If the result of the above command included `no updates available`, then skip to step 4.
       3. `sudo apt full-upgrade -y`
       4. `exit` to exit out of screen.
-2. For situations were your *bridge* is connected to a single *slave*:
+2. If your *bridge* is connected to a single *slave*:
-   1. If you are in the *slave* (read switch), and you want to get out to do something, and come back, then:
    1. `ctrl` + `a`, then `d` to suspend you screen session.
+   2. `ctrl` + `a`, then `\` to terminate your screen session. (you can always re-enter).
+   3. If you want to enter a serial session, and you either terminated the session prior, or plugged a cable in after boot, then run `ser2bt_bridge`.
-   2. To return to configuraing, or administering the switch, then type `screen -r`
+   3. To return to an existing session after it has been suspended, then type `screen -r`
-3. For situations were your *bridge* is connected to multiple *slaves*:
+3. If your *bridge* is connected to multiple *slaves*:
    1. If you are in the *slave* (read switch), and you want to get out to do something or enter another switch, and come back, then:
       1. `ctrl` + `a`, then `d ` to suspend you screen session allowing you to return later.
-      2. `ctrl` + `a`, then `\` to terminate your screen session. (you can always re-enter.
+      2. `ctrl` + `a`, then `\` to terminate your screen session. (you can always re-enter).
-      3. To re-nter a switch that has been suspended, type `screen -r Switch_x`.
+   2. To re-nter a session that has been suspended, type `screen -r Switch_x`.
-      4. To enter a switch that has never been entered, or had its screen session terminated, type `screen Switch_x` where x = the connection number.
+   3. To enter a switch that has never been entered, or had its screen session terminated, type `screen Switch_x` where x = the connection number.
-      5. To list the available switches that you can enter, type `screen -l`
+   4. To list the available switches that you can enter, type `screen -l`
 4. To Reboot your bridge, type `sudo reboot`
 5. If you're lost, and you need to reconnect to the *slave* were connected to, type `ser2bt_bridge` to relaunch the discovery script.  if that gives you an error, then reboot.
 6. To shutdown your bridge, type `sudo poweroff`